matsen/pplacer/docs/details/guppy.rst

 Usage
 =====

-|guppy| does lots of different things-- it makes heat trees, makes matrices of Kantorovich-Rubinstein distances, does its own version of PCA, etc.
+|guppy| does lots of different things-- it makes heat trees, makes matrices of Kantorovich-Rubinstein distances, does edge PCA, etc.
 Each of these have their own options.
 Rather than make a suite of little programs, we have opted for an interface analogous to git and svn: namely, a collection of different actions wrapped up into a single interface.